nadult/libfwk/readme.md

 * **dear imgui (optional)**
 	Included as a git submodule in imgui/.
-	Menu module and some tools will only be compiled if imgui is present.
+	Menu module will only be compiled if imgui is present.
 	[https://github.com/ocornut/imgui](https://github.com/ocornut/imgui)

 * **rapidxml**